tez-capital/tezbox/readme.md

 ### Future development

-TezBox is going to follow official tezos releases and tag.
-You can expect new release shortly after the official release of the new tezos version.
+TezBox is going to follow official octez releases and tag.
+You can expect new release shortly after the official release of the new octez version.

-We would like to introduce tezbox minimal image with only the tezos node, baker, client and the minimal configuration eventually.
+We would like to introduce tezbox minimal image with only the octez node, baker, client and the minimal configuration eventually.
 But there is no ETA for this feature yet.